 I am a graduate of Baylor University where I attained a Bachelor of Business Administration from the Hankamer School of Business in Information Systems and Marketing.
+I currently run my own consulting business - Bluetag Consulting, LLC.

 I have a home office network using a combination of Linux, FreeBSD, Smoothwall, and Windows machines.
 Take a look at the setup page for how the home office looks and pictures the machines.